-Taxpayers in certain states impacted by severe weather now have more time to file their federal income tax returns.
+Taxpayers in certain states impacted by severe weather and wildfires now have more time to file their federal income tax returns.

 States with extended tax filing deadlines

-The tax filing deadline for most taxpayers this year is April 18, 2023.
-However, the IRS has extended the tax deadlines for eligible taxpayers in the following states:
+The tax filing deadline for most taxpayers this year was April 18, 2023.
+However, the IRS has extended the tax return deadlines for eligible taxpayers in certain affected areas in the following states:

 - Alabama – Oct.
 16